 Profound

 Profound ($99/mo Starter, $399/mo Growth, $2,000-5,000+ Enterprise) provides the deepest monitoring in the generative engine optimization market.
 As of June 2026, its Enterprise tier tracks 10+ AI search engines, including Google AI Overviews and Google AI Mode as separate entities.
-Profound is the only platform offering prompt volume analytics, showing how many users search for specific topics across AI search engines monthly.
-Backed by Sequoia's $35M investment.
+Profound leads on prompt-volume analytics and Query Fanout analysis, showing how many users search for specific topics across AI search engines monthly.
+It raised a $96M Series C in February 2026 (Lightspeed led, Sequoia participating) at roughly a $1B valuation, and serves 700+ enterprises.

 Best for: Enterprise teams that need the most comprehensive AI search monitoring data and have content teams to act on it.